quicwg/base-drafts/draft-ietf-quic-transport.md

 ### open

 A stream in the "open" state may be used by both peers to send frames of any type.
-In this state, a sending peer must observe the flow- control limit advertised by its receiving peer ({{flow-control}}).
+In this state, a sending peer must observe the flow-control limit advertised by its receiving peer ({{flow-control}}).

-From this state, either endpoint can send a frame with the FIN flag set, which causes the stream to transition into one of the "half- closed" states.
+From this state, either endpoint can send a frame with the FIN flag set, which causes the stream to transition into one of the "half-closed" states.
 An endpoint sending an FIN flag causes the stream state to become "half-closed (local)".
 An endpoint receiving a FIN flag causes the stream state to become "half-closed (remote)"; the receiving endpoint MUST NOT process the FIN flag